hmarthinsen/coactor/README.md

 ### Runtime

-A single **runtime** is constructed in the OS process, and the runtime organizes the schedulers.
+A single **runtime** is constructed in the process, and the runtime organizes the schedulers.

 ### Inspector